adithyareddygorrepati/financewithyu/README.md

-# financewithyu
-Self-hosted cloud storage set up for a growing finance content brand using Nextcloud, Apache, MariaDB, and external storage.

 # FinanceWithYu Cloud Infrastructure

 A self-hosted cloud storage and content management system built to support a growing finance-focused content workflow using **Nextcloud**, **Apache**, **PHP**, **MariaDB**, and **external block storage**.